When is gambling a problem?

 - Abrupt changes in personality and moods.

-Starting a conversation with loved ones about problem gambling so they can get help can be challenging.
-The Northstar Problem Gaming Alliance has great advice on its How to Start a Conversation With a Problem Gambler webpage.
-Keys to a productive conversation include letting your loved one know you care about him or her, sharing your concerns, listening, and directing him or her to resources.
+Starting a conversation with a loved one about problem gambling can be challenging.
+The Northstar Problem Gaming Alliance has great advice on its How to start a conversation with a problem gambler webpage.
+Letting your loved one know you care and directing him or her to resources can help.
 Remember that only the gambler can make the decision to stop gambling.

-Whether you’re struggling with problem gambling yourself or worried about a spouse, family member, or friend, help is available through the following resources.
+Whether you’re struggling with problem gambling yourself or worried about someone else, help is available.
+Check out the following resources.

-- Northstar Problem Gambling Alliance — This non-profit, gambling-neutral organization is dedicated to improving the lives of Minnesotans affected by problem gambling and is the Minnesota affiliate of the National Council on Problem Gambling.
-Check out their Resources for Gambling Help webpage for a summary of available treatment programs and online resources.
+- Northstar Problem Gambling Alliance — This non-profit organization is the Minnesota affiliate of the National Council on Problem Gambling.
+Check out their Resources for gambling help webpage for treatment programs and online resources.

-- Minnesota Problem Treatment Gambling Program — Treatment programs managed by the Minnesota Department of Human Services are available at a number of locations across Minnesota.
+- Minnesota Problem Treatment Gambling Program — Treatment programs managed by the Minnesota Department of Human Services are available at many locations across Minnesota.
 Funding is available for treatment, regardless of income level.
 Call 1-800-333-4673 (HOPE) or visit their webpage.

-- Gamblers Anonymous — Gamblers Anonymous is a 12-step support program that holds meetings in approximately 70 communities around Minnesota.
-For more on the Minnesota program, visit the Minnesota Area 8A Gamblers Anonymous website or call 1-855-222-5542 (1-855-2CALLGA).
+- Gamblers Anonymous — This is a 12-step support program that holds meetings in about 70 communities around the state.
+For more on the Minnesota program, visit the Minnesota Area 8A Gamblers Anonymous website or call 1-855-222-5542.

-- Gam-Anon — Gam-Anon is an organization for families and close friends of problem gamblers that holds meetings in nearly 20 cities around the state.
+- Gam-Anon — Gam-Anon is an organization for families and close friends of problem gamblers.
+Meetings are held in nearly 20 cities around the state.
 Visit their website or call the toll-free helpline at 1-888-435-7166 (1-888-HELP1MN).